Dallas Zoning Attorney

 Depending on the location, business operations, and intention of use, your project will require certain adherence to local and federal ordinances.
 It is critical to understand how land use and zoning apply to your development.

 Our land use and zoning law attorney at McPherson Law Firm PLLC has over three decades of experience in this field.
 With a background in environmental and real estate law, Attorney McPherson is well-equipped to help you meet your long-term goals.

 Understanding Land Use and Zoning Laws in Texas

 Essentially, land use and zoning laws regulate the use and development of real estate.
 Zoning is the means local governments use to restrict how you may use your real property.
-It is a very complicated area of the law, because complex federal constitutional principals, and state preemptive laws, can limit local zoning ordinances.
+Complex federal constitutional principals and state preemptive laws can limit local zoning ordinances.

 Zoning laws, for example, prevent companies from building factories in or near neighborhoods.
 They can also regulate:

 Texas has a complex network of laws affecting your right to develop your property.
 Whether you are a developer or business owner, our zoning lawyer in Dallas can help stay legally compliant.
 We can also identify and acquire the necessary water permits or waste/air permits and avoid environmental violations.